takeuchi-masaki/DigitalLogicSimulator/Report/projectReport.md

 ## Results and Discussion

 The first week took a lot of trial and error learning about Java Swing, brainstorming the architecture of the project, and working with ChatGPT effectively.
+In the second week, much of the project was rewritten to manually handle the transition of drag and drop objects from the PalettePanel into the GridPanel, instead of using the TransferHandler interface and multiple JPanels in a Border style layout.

 ## Conclusion